mbohun/ala_biocache_test/README.md

 ###solution
 **1.** test environment setup
-* automated with ansible, using existing ala-demo as a starting point
-  - add ansible task to check swap settings, and if not present setup/add swap file
-  - add ansible task to create `$CATALINA_BASE/bin/setenv.sh` script to configure `JAVA_OPTS` for running apache solr; **THIS IS REQUIRED BECAUSE IF NOT SETUP CORRECTLY SOLR WILL KEEP CRASHING**
+* vm setup/configuration for running tomcat, apache solr **THIS IS REQUIRED BECAUSE IF NOT SETUP CORRECTLY SOLR WILL KEEP CRASHING**
-* vm setup/configuration for tomcat, apache-solr and biocache-services
 ```
 SWAP = 2 x RAM
  Xms = RAM / 2